Cookies on Fareham Borough Council's website

-Each Scrutiny Panel is scheduled to hold 4 meetings a year, but this can vary depending on the work priorities for each portfolio.
+Each Advisory Panel is scheduled to hold 4 meetings a year, but this can vary depending on the work priorities for each portfolio.
 These meetings usually take place in the Collingwood Room.
-Scrutiny Panel meetings are each attended by the 7 Councillors.
+Advisory Panel meetings are each attended by the 7 Councillors.

-Further details about each of our Scrutiny Panel meetings and a full list of meeting dates can be found by following the relevant link below.
-If you are unsure about which Scrutiny Panel you wish to speak at, please contact a member of our Democratic Services Team.
+Further details about each of our Advisory Panel meetings and a full list of meeting dates can be found by following the relevant link below.
+If you are unsure about which Advisory Panel you wish to speak at, please contact a member of our Democratic Services Team.

 How to apply to make a deputation